 Heat damages your computer, but it’s technically impossible to run your PC without generating heat.
 But you should be able to tell how hot your CPU is.

 Otherwise, your PC can break permanently.
 In this section, I will show you some signs your Pc will show when overheating.
 It will help you determine your PC’s current status.
+Also, you should know what’s the maximum temperature your CPU can reach to get a better understanding of this situation.

 Here are some signs your computer will show if it’s running too hot: